steilerDev/homebridge-openhab2-complete/README.md

 ### Microphone
 This service is used to control the audio input settings on an audio device (primarily used for microphones).

+**Note:** Even though `Microphone` is part of Apple's HAP specification, this accessory is shown as "not supported" in the Home.app.
 ```
 {
     "name": "An items name, as shown in Homekit later",